Integrated Cooling Systems: which Advantages thanks to an Inverter

 In general having an inverter or frequency controlled motor allows for a great deal of advantages, some more obvious than others.

-Mainly motor speed can be adjusted to match the exact RPM requirements, which translates to lower motor power consumption and lower motor stress and wear.
+Mainly motor speed can be adjusted to match the exact RPM requirements, which translates to lower motor power use and lower motor stress and wear.

 In a cooling tower or in cooling equipment in general, a part from the above-mentioned advantages, having a variable speed drive equipped control panel (where motor/fan speed is adjusted to a temperature set point in load following manner) allows for accurate temperature/capacity match.
 This has multiple advantages such as: